JulienArzul/SimpleDialogFragment/README.md

 When displaying several SimpleDialogFragment in the same Activity (or Fragment), we need a way to know which dialog triggered a click on the buttons.
 To fix that problem, SimpleDialogFragment uses a Request Code, in the same manner than with onActivityResult.

-When creating a SimpleDialogContent object, you can give it a request code (or when setting the target fragment in case of a fragment):
+When creating a SimpleDialogContent object, you can give it a request code:

     SimpleDialogContent dialogContent = SimpleDialogContent.builder()
                 .setMessage("Fire missiles?")